Ryan Seacrest: American Idol

 In 2002, Seacrest accepted the position as co-host of a new Fox reality television series American Idol with comedian Brian Dunkleman.
 The following year he became the sole host after Dunkleman resigned.
-The show increased in popularity and was seen by some 26 million viewers weekly; Seacrest became recognizable around the world.
+The show increased in popularity and was seen by an average of 26 million viewers weekly; Seacrest became recognizable around the world.
 In 2003, he hosted the spin-off show, American Juniors.
 In July 2009, he signed a deal with CKX for $45 million to continue to host American Idol which made him the highest paid reality television host at the time.
 In April 2012, he signed a two-year $30 million deal to continue as host of American Idol.
 In May 2014, Deadline Hollywood reported that he had signed a one-year deal with the option of signing for another year.
 He remained host of the series until the end of its original run in April 2016.
 The following May, it was announced that ABC had won a multi-network bidding war for the rights to the show.
 On July 20, 2017, he announced on Live with Kelly and Ryan that he would be the host of an Idol revival.
 His initial multi-year deal was reported to be worth over $10 million.